qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/tts/csharp/unity.md

                 message = "Click button to synthesize speech";
                 speakButton.onClick.AddListener(ButtonClick);

-                // Creates an instance of a speech config with specified subscription key and service region.
+                // Creates an instance of a speech config with specified host and subscription key.
-                // Replace with your own subscription key and service region (e.g., "chinaeast2"). speechConfig = SpeechConfig.FromSubscription("YourSubscriptionKey", "YourServiceRegion");
+                // Replace with your own subscription key and service region (e.g., "chinaeast2"). speechConfig = SpeechConfig.FromHost(new Uri("https://YourServiceRegion.tts.speech.azure.cn/"), "YourSubscriptionKey");

                 // The default format is Riff16Khz16BitMonoPcm.
                 // We are playing the audio in memory as audio clip, which doesn't require riff header.